Brian Day: Cambie Surgery Centre and Constitutional Legal Challenge

 In 1995, Day founded Cambie Surgery Centre, a for-profit Vancouver clinic.
 Day is the facility's medical director, and one of its 40-plus shareholders.
-The Cambie Surgery Centre has 50 full- and part-time nurses and 125 doctors performing operations and other procedures for up to 5,000 patients a year which may be the busiest private hospital in Canada.
+The Cambie Surgery Centre has 50 full- and part-time nurses and 125 doctors performing operations and other procedures for up to 5,000 patients a year, which may make it the busiest private hospital in Canada.

-Day has said he decided to set up the Cambie Surgical Centre, which is non-union, after government funding decreased in the mid-90s cut his operating time at UBC from 17 hours a week to about six.
-The start-up was during the province's premiership of Michael Harcourt.
+Day has said he decided to set up the Cambie Surgical Centre, which is non-union, after decreased government funding in the mid-90s cut his operating time at UBC from 17 hours a week to about six.
+The start-up was during the premiership of Michael Harcourt.
 To demolish an old nursing home and build a surgery centre on the site, Day needed to raise about $5 million.
 He succeeded in convincing notable Vancouverites such as the late Milan Ilich and Jack Poole, as well as Kip Woodward (chair of Providence Health Care and future chair of Vancouver Coastal Health), and 19 others including Jim Wyse and Hugh Magee, to commit $100,000 each with the remainder financed by the Royal Bank of Canada.